-PTSD is a psychiatric disorder that affects people who have witnessed or experienced a traumatic event or series of traumatic circumstances.
+PTSD is a mental health disorder that affects people who have witnessed or experienced a traumatic event or series of traumatic circumstances.
+Symptoms may include flashbacks, nightmares, severe anxiety and uncontrollable thoughts about the event.
 This can affect the person's mental, physical, and social well-being.
 In addition, about 80% of people with PTSD suffer from other mental or medical conditions.*

 Most people with PTSD are not properly identified and are not offered education, counseling, or referrals for mental health evaluation.
 Primary care providers can play a powerful role in helping to treat PTSD as they are often the first point of contact for individuals with trauma-related experiences and PTSD symptoms.